MohamedRadwan-DevOps/devops-step-by-step/source/contribution/Guidlines-to-write-Q-A-demos.md

 How to avoid having so many grammar and punctuation mistakes?

-By using a tool called Grammarly  you can download as an extension to your browser and you will be pleased with the result.
+By using a tool called [Grammarly](https://www.grammarly.com/) you can download as an extension to your browser and you will be pleased with the result.

-And as M.Radwan always says the learning is incremental, You don't have to start over from the beginning, you must start where the other end, So it's highly prefer to read all reviewer points for the Q/A closed issues in the [DevOps EE Project](https://github.com/users/MohamedRadwan-DevOps/projects/2) .
+And as M.Radwan always says the learning is incremental, You don't have to start over from the beginning, you must start where the others end, So it's highly prefer to read all reviewer points for the Q/A closed issues in the [DevOps EE Project](https://github.com/users/MohamedRadwan-DevOps/projects/2).